jasonnn07/jasonnn07/README.md

 # Hi there, I'm Jason 👋

 ### 🎓 Computer Science Student Specializing in Cybersecurity
-### 📚 Studied in Asia Pacific University
+### 📚 Asia Pacific University of Technology and Innovation
-### 🔐 Passionate about Network Infrastructure, Ethical Hacking, and Blockchain
+### 🔐 Passionate about Ethical Hacking, Cloud and Network Infrastructure

 <!-- Badges from https://github.com/Ileriayo/markdown-badges#markdown-badges -->
 ## 💻 Tech Stack